 School of Arts & Humanities

 Pamela Golden was born in Chicago and studied at the School of the Art Institute of Chicago.
 Golden often integrates her own cross-cultural referencing into the work.
 She has exhibited extensively for over 20 years throughout Europe and America.
-Golden is a Senior Tutor in Painting in the School of Arts & Humanities at the Royal College of Art.
+Golden is a Senior Tutor in Painting in the School of Arts & Humanities at the Royal College of Art, as well as Admissions Tutor for the School.

 Born in a crossfire hurricane in Chicago, Illinois, Golden has lived and worked in the UK since 1989.
 After completing her BFA at Northern Illinois University in 1981, she completed an MFA in Painting at the School of the Art Institute of Chicago alongside the Art History Certificate Program in 1984.
 In 2014 she gained a Certificate of Botanical Art from The English Gardening School.
 Golden’s extensive world-wide exhibitions include a solo show at the Gulbenkian Foundation, Lisbon, in 2004.